Todor Aleksandrov: Participation in wars and aftermath

-He took part in the Balkan Wars as a military commander.
+He took part in the Balkan Wars as a Bulgarian Army commander of the Macedonian-Adrianopolitan Volunteer Corps.
 In this period, he favoured the annexation of Macedonia by Bulgaria.
-During World War I, along with Aleksandar Protogerov, he took over the region of Štip.
+During Bulgarian occupation of Serbia in World War I, along with Aleksandar Protogerov, he took over the region of Štip.
 He was an officer in the 11th Macedonian Infantry Division.
-As a Bulgarian military officer, he also participated in the violent suppression of the Toplica Uprising in 1917.
+The IMRO detachments then served as a gendarmerie corps, working hand in glove to Bulgarianise the occupied region.
+As a Bulgarian military officer, he also participated in the violent suppression of the Serbian Toplica Uprising in 1917.
 He had received the Order of Military Merit.

 By the end of the war, Aleksandrov married Evangeliya (Vangelia) Bayaltsalieva, with whom he had two children - Aleksandar and Maria.
 After World War I, he proposed an autonomous Macedonia with Salonika as the capital.
 In a letter to Vladimir Karamfilov dated 6 July 1919, he wrote that the autonomy of Macedonia was set "as a stage", which was advocated not only by the founders, but also by all the activists of the Organisation.
+This stage was part of the struggle for the annexation of Macedonia to Bulgaria.
+Aleksandrov self-identified as a Macedonian Bulgarian.
 In 1919, the Internal Macedonian Revolutionary Organisation (IMRO) was restored, with him, Aleksandar Protogerov and Petar Chaulev being part of the Central Committee.
 However, Aleksandrov was recognised as the leader and many people called it "Aleksandrov's VMRO."
 IMRO's left-wing distrusted him and questioned the authenticity of his autonomist agenda, seeing him as a proponent of the Bulgarian annexationist agenda.
 Hristo Tatarchev and Hristo Silyanov also challenged the right of the members of the new Central Committee to lead the Organisation, since they had not been elected at a regular congress, and criticised their role during World War I. Yugoslav authorities regarded him and Protogerov as war criminals.
 Both him and Protogerov were arrested by the Bulgarian Agrarian authorities after they came to power in August 1919, who charged them with war crimes, but they managed to escape with the help of Bulgarian officers on 13 November 1919.
 Afterward, they established a stronghold of the IMRO in the Petrich district, which they ran like an independent state.
 Taxes were also imposed on the locals and funds were given by the Italian authorities, who were supporting them against Yugoslavia.